What is the difference between milk protein allergy and lactose intolerance in toddlers and babies?

 My daughter is almost 15 months old.
 She has been off of formula for a few months.
-I have switched her to 2% milk, and she seemed ok for a while, but now she throws up curdled milk every morning (very chunky); sorry for being so graphic!
+I have switched her to 2% milk, and she seemed okay for a while, but now she throws up curdled milk (very chunky) every morning; sorry for being so graphic!

 It smells awful; her stools also smell awful but are very hard, sometimes like little tiny pellets, but a lot of them.

 Are these signs of milk protein allergy or lactose intolerance in toddlers?

 Everything that I have read about milk allergies talks about diarrhea, not constipation, and lactose intolerance, says hives and vomiting, etc.

 I have noticed her cheeks have been very red lately, and she does have thrush.